-Advertising revenues at the Media Networks are subject to seasonal advertising patterns and changes in viewership levels.
+Advertising revenues at Media Networks are subject to seasonal advertising patterns and changes in viewership levels.
 Revenues are typically somewhat higher during the fall and somewhat lower during the summer months.
 Affiliate revenues are typically collected ratably throughout the year.
-Certain affiliate revenues at ESPN are deferred until annual programming commitments are met.
-These commitments are typically satisfied during the second half of the Company's fiscal year, which generally results in higher revenue recognition during this period.
+Certain affiliate revenues at ESPN have in the past been deferred until annual programming commitments are met.
+These commitments have typically been satisfied during the second half of the Company's fiscal year, which generally resulted in higher revenue recognition during this period.
+As of October 2014, most MVPD contracts no longer have annual programming commitments that would result in the deferral of revenues during the fiscal year.